Skip to content

 }

 You only need to include flags you want to change.
-Omitted flags use their defaults — true for the first eight, false for compaction.
+Omitted flags use their default (true).

 FlagDefaultControlsTool(s) gated